vberdejoespinola/translate-text-classifier-spanish/README.md

 This repository contains the code needed to reproduce the analyses found within

-**Spanish-language text classification for conservation evidence synthesis using multi-lingual pre-trained models**
+**Spanish-language text classification for environmental evidence synthesis using multi-lingual pre-trained models**

 All analysis was conducted using Python 3.13.3<br />
 An overview of the scripts and a list of the packages used can be found at the bottom of this page.<br />